djbowen95/Social-Media-API/README.md

 ## About
 ### Project History
 Project built for bootcamp - history of bootcamp - context in the course (which 'module', which week).
 What I learned from it, enjoyed and didn't enjoy.
+Include a link to the project brief here (and was there starter code?).

 ### Demonstration Video
 The video demonstration of this application is in three parts: